ccpem/roodmus/README.md

 pip install -e .
 ```
 After doing so, an editable install of roodmus should be set up with all requisite packages.

-# Updating roodmus As A pip Package
-I do this via twine:
-`python3 -m pip install --upgrade twine`

-If there's any updates, you need to update the version number (configured in the pyproject.toml).
-Make sure it is suitable according to pep conventions!
-Currently updating this is manual.

-Build the updated package via:

-`python3 -m pip install --upgrade build`

-`python3 -m build`

-Once you've done that, you can publish the package via:
-`python3 -m twine upload --repository testpypi dist/*<version>*`

-To do this you'll need an account and token (instructions here: <https://packaging.python.org/en/latest/tutorials/packaging-projects/>)

-If you want to download the pip package from the remote repository (currently the pypi test repo) and install it, you can do this via:
-`python3 -m pip install --extra-index-url https://test.pypi.org/simple/  roodmus --no-cache-dir`
-You can also pip install it via the tar'ed dist package or the pip wheel (.whl file) found in the dist directory.